Likes2Weave/datasciencecoursera/Course3/Readme.md

 Not So Tidy - Do measured features represent more than one value?
 -----------------------------------------------------------------

 Looking at the data frame extracted in Part 4, the mean() and std() variables contain three segments: feature, calculation and reference.
-Furthermore, each variable starts with a "t" or "f."
+Furthermore, each variable starts with a domain "t" (time) or "f" (frequency).
 For example with tBodyAcc\_mean\_X, tBodyAcc would be the feature variable, mean would be the calculation and X would be the reference.
 Summarized:

--   features as measured variable (11): fBodyAcc, fBodyAccJerk, fBodyBodyAccJerk, fBodyGyro, fBodyBodyGyro, fBodyBodyGyroJerk, tBodyAcc, tBodyAccJerk, tBodyGyro, tBodyGyroJerk, tGravityAcc
+-   features as measured variables (11): fBodyAcc, fBodyAccJerk, fBodyBodyAccJerk, fBodyGyro, fBodyBodyGyro, fBodyBodyGyroJerk, tBodyAcc, tBodyAccJerk, tBodyGyro, tBodyGyroJerk, tGravityAcc

 -   Calculation (3): mean, meanFreq, std

--   Reference (4): X-axis, Y-axis, Z-Axis Mag
+-   Reference (4): X-axis, Y-axis, Z-Axis, Magnitude

-The data frame could be reshaped to allow feature variable grouping by subject and activity, as well as calculation and/or reference.
-Grouping by all four would yield summary data equivalent to the final\_tidyframe above.
-For a look at one possible outcome, see variable.xlsx where I played with reshaping based on segmenting the variable names.
+The data frame could be reshaped to allow feature variable grouping by subject and activity, as well as domain, calculation and/or reference.

-Not all possible combination of feature, calculation and reference are included in the original data.
+Not all possible combinations of domain, feature, calculation and reference are included in the original data.
 Introducing NAs creates the appearance the original researchers missed key calculations when perhaps that permutation of feature, calculation and frame was impossible, impractical or irrelevant.

 That would not be tidy.
+For a look at one possible outcome, see variable.xlsx where I played with reshaping based on segmenting the variable names.

-This is a good example of where I would spend time with the end user to truly understand the physics behind the data.
+This is a good example of where I would spend time with the end user to truly understand the physics behind the data and the type of data analysis needed.
+The shape must fit the task.

 Tidy Data - Measured features represent a single value
 ------------------------------------------------------